 Simplicity and off-road touring is what compelled Salsa Cycles engineers to design and create a bike like Salsa Fargo.
 This is a utilitarian bikepacking machine eager to explore routes that few have trodden before.

-It’s made with a light and compliant triple-butted CroMoly frame and a stiff carbon fork, coupled with SRAM Apex 1 or Shimano Tiagra parts.
-The former costs $2,200 and the latter is $2,000.
+It’s made with a light and compliant triple-butted CroMoly frame and a stiff carbon fork, coupled with SRAM Apex 1.
+The bike comes with a $2,649 price tag.

 If you want to start from scratch and build your own Fargo, you can get a Fargo titanium or steel frame and start sourcing parts.